szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Chat mode``: Selects the LlamaIndex chat-engine mode used by Chat with Files, which determines how retrieved context and conversation history are combined when generating an answer. ``context`` is the default general-purpose mode.
 Default: ``context``.

-* ``Use ReAct agent for tool calls in Chat with Files mode.``: When the ``Tools`` switch is enabled in Chat with Files, routes tool use through a LlamaIndex ReAct agent rather than the normal tool-call path.
-Enable it only when you specifically want ReAct-style tool planning in this mode.
-Default: False.
+Tool-call routing in Chat with Files is automatic.
+When the ``Tools`` switch is enabled, PyGPT uses native tool calls whenever the current model/provider path supports them.
+If native tool calls are unavailable, PyGPT automatically falls back to a LlamaIndex ReAct agent.
+The ReAct fallback is non-streaming in this integration, so streaming is disabled automatically only for that fallback path.
+There is no separate ReAct setting.

 * ``Auto-retrieve additional context``: Runs retrieval for every Chat with Files query and injects the matching indexed content into the model context automatically.
 Disable it if retrieval should happen only through an explicit agent/tool path.
 Default: True.